strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 Thanks to the clients connecting directly to the individual brokers, the brokers don't need to do any forwarding of data between the clients and other brokers.
 That helps to significantly reduce the amount of work the brokers have to do and the amount of traffic flowing around within the cluster.
 The only data traffic between the different brokers is due to replication, when the follower brokers are fetching data from the lead broker for a given partition.
-That makes the data shards independent on each other and that makes Kafka scale so well.
+That makes the data shards independent of each other and that makes Kafka scale so well.

 ![Clients connecting to partitions]({{ "/assets/images/posts/2019-04-17-connecting-to-leader.png" }})